Featured GLISTEN Cluster: Western Lake Superior

 The cluster projects identified thus far focus primarily on mitigation of human impacts on riparian landscapes, restoration of degraded habitat, identification and removal of invasive species, chemical and biological monitoring, and assessment of storm water runoff in Lake Superior and surrounding watersheds.
 Community partners who will be actively participating in the Duluth/Superior Cluster include the Great Lakes Aquarium, St. Louis River Alliance, Laurentian Resource Conservation and Development Council, Trout Unlimited and Bad River Watershed Alliance.

-To learn more about the Duluth/Superior Cluster or any other GLISTEN Collaborative Cluster, please visit our website.
+To learn more about the Duluth/Superior Cluster or any other GLISTEN Collaborative Cluster, please visit our website ( This site may be offline. ) .
 Pat Schoff's poster and presentation from the Washington Symposium and Capitol Hill Poster Session can be found on the Washington Symposium page.

 - Amanda Moodie, NCSCE Program Assistant